 Assume the single machine has the 192.168.0.101 and 192.168.0.102 addresses assigned, and that the two JBoss instances use the same addresses and ServerPeerIDs as in Scenario 1.
 The difference from Scenario 1 is we need to be sure each Enterprise Application Platform instance has its own work area.
-So, instead of using the all config, we are going to use the node1 and node2 configs we copied from all in ???
-[134].
+So, instead of using the all config, we are going to use the node1 and node2 configs we copied from all earlier in the previous section.